suriyadeepan/suriyadeepan.github.io/unpublished/unfolding-rnn-2.markdown

     dtype=tf.float32, name='initial_state')
 {% endhighlight %}

 Placeholders are entry points through which data can be fed to the graph, during execution.
 The inputs *xs_* and outputs *ys_* are arrays of indices, of symbols in vocabulary as discussed in the last section.
+The initial state of the network is created as a placeholder, *init_state*, which should be set during execution of graph.
+The shape of initial state is of form \[ *batch_size, state_size* \].

 ### Embedding